Donny Osmond: 1991–2000

 Osmond was the guest vocalist on Dweezil Zappa's star-studded version of the Bee Gees' "Stayin' Alive" which appeared on Zappa's 1991 album Confessions.
 The song also included guitar solos from Zakk Wylde, Steve Lukather, Warren DeMartini, Nuno Bettencourt, and Tim Pierce.

 Osmond sang "No One Has to Be Alone", which was heard at the end of the film The Land Before Time IX: Journey to Big Water.
 He also sang "I'll Make a Man Out of You" for Disney's Mulan.

 In 1998 Osmond released "Christmas at Home", which included an extra CD if purchased from Target stores.

 2000s

 In the early 2000s, he released an album of his favorite Broadway songs, and a compilation of popular love songs.
 In 2004, he returned to the UK Top 10 for the first time as a solo artist since 1973, with the George Benson-sampling "Breeze On By".
 The song was co-written with former teen idol Gary Barlow, from the 1990s UK boy band Take That, and reached number 8 on the UK charts.
+The associated album What I Meant to Say marked his songwriting debut; though his older brothers Alan, Merrill and Wayne had written much of the Osmonds' music in the 1970s, Donny had never had a hand in writing that music and had not publicly performed any of his own compositions until then.

 His 17th solo album (and 61st album including those with his siblings), The Soundtrack of My Life, released in 2014, features a collection of cover songs with personal meaning to Osmond.
 He enlisted Stevie Wonder to play harmonica on the track "My Cherie Amour".